Changing Degree Information

 Changes to existing degree programs, concentrations, or minors require submission of an Academic Program Revision request, along with uploading supporting materials to the GUP online curriculum request website Curriculog.
 Changes may include one or more of the following: course additions or deletions, unit changes, course number changes, or addition, deletion, or changes to preparation for and/or support for the major.
 Requests for concentrations may also require a side-by-side comparison document that outlines requirements in the base degree and concentration.
 All concentration changes must align with EO 1071 and senate policy 14-9.
 Please contact GUP to see if your request requires the supplemental documentation.
 Changes in requirements require review and approval as follows: chair or director, college dean, and appropriate GUP Designee.
 If the GUP Designee believes the change is major, especially if new resources are involved, GUP may refer to the UGS or GS&R Committee for review.

 Changing a Degree Name

 Changing the name of an existing degree or concentration may be permitted so long as the new name conforms to the existing CSU-assigned HEGIS/CIP code for the degree.
 Some names (e.g., architecture) are restricted.
 The proposal memo should include a rationale for the proposed title change, a table listing the CSU campus degree requirements and degree requirements from comparable CSU programs or programs from other US institutions.
-There is no prescribed format for the title-change rationale, but the proposal may address disciplinary convention, recruitment issues, employer concerns, or titles used at other CSU campuses or at public or private institutions across the country, for example.
+We have developed a Name Change template (Minor or Full Degree) to assist, but the proposal may address disciplinary convention, recruitment issues, employer concerns, or titles used at other CSU campuses or at public or private institutions across the country, for example.
 The request must be approved through the campus curricular approval process through the Curriculum & Research Committee.